 Notification of Exam Results

-The CMVP exam is administered on the morning of day three of the seminar.
 Within thirty days of the date of the exam, you will be notified of your score.
 Your CMVP Application form must be submited before your score can be released.
-Do not call AEE about your test results before the end of the thirty-day period.
-Exam results are not available on the AEE website.
+Do not call CIET about your test results before the end of the thirty-day period.

 Review by Certification Board